palnitin24/T20-Tournament-Cricket-Analysis/README.md

 This is a solid data science resume project that will make your resume stand out in the competition.
 It is a fully guided data analytics project with all the materials included.

+**You can download the file and use this for analysing players trend accordingly.**
+**You can also navigate through out the power bi visualization with the help of differet buttons.**

 ![Cricket Analysis](https://github.com/palnitin24/T20-Tournament-Cricket-Analysis/assets/142030502/a9a642a1-8396-4740-aea0-c32f8ebb7cf3)